ascii1011/kitchensink-all/README.md

 kitchensink-all
 ===============

-a gross dump of all code, until it can be organized
+a gross dump of all files related to any project I have been in contact with, until it can be organized